MicrosoftDocs/winrt-api/windows.ui.composition/dropshadow_opacity.md

 # Windows.UI.Composition.DropShadow.Opacity

 ## -description
 The opacity of the shadow.
+Animatable.

 ## -property-value
 The opacity of the shadow.

 ## -remarks

+This property is animatable and can be associated with a [KeyFrameAnimation](keyframeanimation.md) or [ExpressionAnimation](expressionanimation.md) using [CompositionObject.StartAnimation](compositionobject_startanimation.md).

 ## -examples